phetsims/aqua/doc/continuous-testing-management.md

 # How to manage Continuous Testing (CT) service

-_Everything in this document is intended to be run on bayes.colorado.edu while logged in as user phet-admin._ The simplest way to accomplish this is to login to bayes with your CU Identikey, then run `sudo -i -u phet-admin`.
-VPN may be required to reach bayes.colorado.edu if off campus.
+_Everything in this document is intended to be run on sparky.colorado.edu while logged in as user phet (unless otherwise stated)._ The simplest way to accomplish this is to login to bayes with your CU Identikey, then run `sudo -i -u phet`.
+VPN may be required to reach sparky.colorado.edu if off campus.

 At a high level, there is:

 - The server process (running on bayes.colorado.edu, but can also be run anywhere)
-- Browsers running tests (we run Chrome processes on bayes, pointed to the main server)
+- Browsers running tests (we run Puppeteer and Playright browser instances via node processes on sparky, pointed to the main server)
-- The report interface (e.g. https://bayes.colorado.edu/continuous-testing/aqua/html/continuous-report.html) which
+- The report interface (e.g. https://sparky.colorado.edu/continuous-testing/aqua/html/continuous-report.html) which
   displays the CT state.

 # Tests, and changing what is tested